andreyorst/async.fnl/README.md

 ## Documentation

-The documentation is auto-generated with [Fenneldoc](https://gitlab.com/andreyorst/fenneldoc) and can be found [here](https://gitlab.com/andreyorst/async.fnl/-/blob/main/doc/async.md).
+The documentation is auto-generated with [Fenneldoc](https://gitlab.com/andreyorst/fenneldoc) and can be found [here](https://gitlab.com/andreyorst/async.fnl/-/blob/main/doc/src/async.md).

+## Running tests

+Run the following command at the root of the repository:

+    fennel-test/runner tests/*.fnl

 ## Contributing